kamillionlabs/hateoflux-documentation/docs/cookbook.md

 The numbered comments in the code correspond to the following explanations:

 1. **Endpoint Mapping:** The `@GetMapping("/{id}")` annotation maps HTTP GET requests to the `getOrder()` method.
 Note the generic types for `HalResourceWrapper`.
 The first is the main resource, which is an `OrderDTO`.
 Since we don't have another embedded, i.e., secondary resource, the second generic is set to `Void`.
-2. **Fetching the Order:** `orderService.getOrder(id)` is an arbitrary service call that could be reading a database or calling another service.
+2. **Fetching the Order:** `orderService.getOrder()` is an arbitrary service call that could be reading a database or calling another service.
 3. **Wrapping the Order:** The `Mono` is accessed, and the order is now wrapped. `HalResourceWrapper.wrap()` creates already a `HalResourceWrapper`.
 However, as it is now, no links or embedded resources are available.
 4. **Adding Links:** This method adds an arbitrary number of links.
 Technically, there is no limit to how many links a resource can have.
 However, each `Link` needs a relation that is also present exactly once.
 So, even if multiple `Links` are added, each must be of a different `LinkRelation`.
 5. **Creating a New Link:** With `Link.of()` a new `Link` can be created _manually_.
 The provided string is interpreted as being the `href` of the `Link`.
 In this case, it is a templated URI with `id` as a variable.